-The Off-Campus Housing Office, 302 Student Services Building, lists the facilities available for single men, single women, and married students.
-All single undergraduate students under 21 are required to live in quarters approved by the University as meeting proper standards of health, safety, sanitation, and supervision.
-To reserve an approved room, each student will pay a deposit of \$10 to the householder and sign a one-term rental agreement.
+The Off-Campus Housing Office, 101 Student Services Building, lists the facilities available for single men, single women, and married students.
+All single undergraduate students under 21 are required to live in supervised housing approved by the University as meeting proper standards of health, safety, sanitation, and supervision.
+To reserve a supervised room, each student will pay a deposit of \$10 to the householder and sign a one-term rental agreement.
 The deposit will be held as a breakage fee and is refundable when the student vacates the premises.
-When a student has signed a rental agreement in an approved house, he is expected to remain in residence for the entire period indicated in the agreement.
+When a student has signed a rental agreement in a supervised house, he is expected to remain in residence for the entire term indicated in the agreement.
 Cancellation of this agreement is possible only if, after consulting the Off-Campus Housing Office, it is determined there is evidence of just cause for termination.
 The University does not reserve off-campus accommodations for students.
 Householders usually prefer to interview propective tenants.

 All single undergraduate students 21 years of age and over may live in housing of their choice.
-However, if this housing is not University approved, a letter of parental acknowledgment must be filed with the Off-Campus Housing Office.
+However, if this housing is not supervised, a letter of parental acknowledgment must be filed with the Off-Campus Housing Office.
 This letter will be sent directly to the parents upon request of the student and must be returned with the appropriate parental signature.

 The men's cooperatives provide another type of off-campus housing.
 The members of a cooperative own and operate their own houses under the supervision of the Office of the Dean of Students.
-Men's cooperatives at Michigan State are Beal House, Bower House, Elsworth House, Hedrick House, Howland House, Motts House, and Ulrey House.
-To apply for membership in a men's co-op, a student may submit his name to the house in which he is interested, or place his name on file with the assistant to the Dean of Students in charge of them.
+Men's cooperatives at Michigan State are Beal House, Bower House, Elsworth House, Hedrick House, Howland House, Montie House, Motts House, and Ulrey House.
+To apply for membership in a men's co-op, a student may submit his name to the house in which he is interested, or place his name on file with the advisor to the Inter-Cooperative Council in the Student Activities Division, Office of Student Affairs.